 After 2 hours we reached the end of the line and the doors opened.
 Jack and I still had a day’s worth of work ahead of us but were grateful for all the wonderful people we met, grateful for every League member who had worked so hard to make Bag A Bargain a success, and grateful for each other.

 This was Jack’s favorite candy.
 Marjorie, his wife, used to make several different versions of this candy with saltine or wheat crackers and different kinds of chocolate or butterscotch chips.
 I hope you enjoy this candy as much as Jack did!

 1 cup light brown sugar

 12 ounces semi-sweet chocolate

 Preheat oven to 400ºF.
 Line a rimmed baking sheet with foil and parchment paper.
-Place graham crackers in the bottom of the pan.
-You will need 10 rectangles and 6 individual crackers.
-Eat the rest!
+Place saltines in bottom of pan.
 Bring the butter, salt and brown sugar to a full rolling boil.
-(When you stir the caramel you won’t be able to stop it from boiling.)
-Boil for 3 minutes.
+(That’s when stirring won’t stop the mixture from boiling even in the middle of the pan.)

-Remove from heat and pour the praline sauce over the graham crackers.
-Quickly spread the sauce with a spoon over all the crackers.
-Bake for 5 minutes.
+Remove from heat and pour praline sauce over saltines.
+Quickly spread sauce with a spoon over all crackers.
+Bake 5 minutes.
 Remove from oven and sprinkle semi-sweet chocolate chips evenly over the crackers.
-Wait 5 minutes and spread melted chocolate chips over the surface of the crackers with a knife.
+Wait 5 minutes and spread melted chocolate chips over the surface of rackers with a knife.
 Sprinkle toffee bits evenly over the chocolate.
 Gently press the toffee bits into the chocolate.
 Freeze until hard.
 Break into pieces and store in zip-top bags.
 Hide your personal stash in the freezer behind the peas so no one will find it.
 Enjoy!